jimkberry/eth_proxy.py/README.md

 - Provide a low-level API that implements all of the JSON-RPC commands in a "call 'em drectly" sort of way.
 - Be useful for ad-hoc prototyping: developers should be able to write simple linear scripts that can provide end-to-end function: create a contract, wait for it to be mined, send it some data, etc - all in a single serial script.
 - Provide a high-level delegate-based asynchronous API for applications.
-- Include an abstraction of an Ethrerum contract which can manage source code, ABI definitions and all of that, and leave a developer with the ability to interact wit a contract in a natural-seeming way.
+- Include an abstraction of an Ethrerum contract which can manage source code, ABI definitions and all of that, and leave a developer with the ability to interact with a contract in a natural-seeming way.
+- Have hooks of some sort to help deal with transaction signing in a "ready for prim time" way.
+Don't assume unlocked node-managed accounts (but do support them.)

 ## Layers ##